topclutch/topclutch/README.md

 ---

 ## 🧠 About Me
-- 💻 I specialize in **AI, Machine Learning, and Full Stack Development**.
+- 💻 I specialize in **AI, Machine Learning ,LLM, and Full Stack Development**.
 - 🧩 I enjoy designing modular and efficient systems using **microservices** and **clean architecture** principles.
 - 📱 I’ve developed mobile and web apps focused on **user experience and scalability**.
 - 🧠 Currently exploring **Reinforcement Learning** and **AI Optimization** techniques.